dubsalot/vscode-container-demo/README.md

 # Tech Exchange Series
 This repo is a series of parts.
-Each is on an arbitray technology topic presented for the Tech Exchange presentation.
-Each part has its own branch in the repo and is merged into master before the Tech Exchange presentation.

-# Request for the Audience
-At some point I'd like to collaborate with some of you on a topic for TE.
-If that interests you and you have something in mind, let me know.
+Each part will build off of the previous part.
+If you're interested in contributing and presenting at Tech Exchange, let me know.
+I am taking applications :P

 1. [Part 1](https://github.com/dubsalot/vscode-container-demo/tree/series/part-1-vscode-container) - Use Visual Studio Code inside a container
 1. [Part 2](https://github.com/dubsalot/vscode-container-demo/tree/series/part-2-github-actions-intro) - GitHub Actions Introduction
-1. Part 3 - TBD - I'm leaning towards ARM and Bicep deployments to Kubernetes or OpenShift

-I put most of my notes related to GitHub Actions in [.github/workflows](https://github.com/dubsalot/vscode-container-demo/blob/series/part-2-github-actions-intro/.github/workflows/README.md)

 # Introduction
-This repo started is a basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.
+This repo started as a basic hello-world introduction to using the Remote Development Containers extension for Visual Studio Code to develop inside a container.
 Originally, it was made using "[Developing inside a Container](https://code.visualstudio.com/docs/remote/containers)" as the main source.

 Now, it is becoming a series and I'm going to add little bits of technology along the way.